Julianne Hough Flashes Heart-Shaped Cleavage & The Peace Sign Backstage At ‘AGT’

 Then, a quick swipe to the right revealed a more regal stance from the former Dancing with the Stars pro who put both of her hands on her tiny waist as she stood at attention.
 Her stick-straight, shoulder-length hair was parted on the side, putting her lovely face in full evidence.

-The two-picture post earned Julianne more than 27,000 likes from among her 4.9 million followers within two hours of being uploaded.
+The two-picture post earned Julianne more than 27,000 likes from her 4.9 million followers within two hours of being uploaded.
 Meanwhile, she received a number of compliments and observations in the comment section.

 “You look so beautiful and gorgeous and I’ve looked up to you and your brother’s dancing for a very long time and I’m a very huge fan of you and I’ll always love and support you forever,” stated one eager admirer.